All British adults need a Brit card digital ID according to the Starmer plan to solve illegal migration. - ExBulletin

 Citizens' Free Group warns that mandatory digital IDs are in danger of pushing unauthorized immigrants into shadows (PA)

-Now you do not need to be a historian to know where that kind of poison can lead.
-You can feel it.
-Naked language in an attempt to threaten.

-The activists gather in CENOTAPH in the rally in the Robinson -led Union and London Central Area (PA).

-Lord Blunkett, who worked in the early ID system of the BLAIR government 20 years ago, welcomed the decision that time was approaching.
+Lord Blair Runket, who worked in the early ID system of Blair government 20 years ago, said he welcomed the decision.

 Age verification to protect children and adolescents; The exploitation by the organized criminals who abuse people in the lower economy; It is only a part of the benefits that can occur in well -implemented programs, which plays a role in preventing unauthorized entry by crossing the channel across the channel.